 Effective stress management techniques can detract from a person’s desire to use drugs and promote a better quality of life.
 Proper nutrition, healthy sleep patterns, exercise, and mindfulness meditation are holistic and complementary forms of managing stress.
 Making healthy social connections can also help to lower stress levels.
 Drug rehab can provide tools for learning healthy coping mechanisms through addiction and stress and stress management methods that can be beneficial in sustaining sobriety and more balanced life.

-Whether or not stress contributes to a substance use disorder, an addicted person needs to enter treatment as soon as possible for detoxification and rehabilitation to avoid a myriad of potential health problems, some of which can be permanent.
+Whether or not stress and addiction conditions contribute to a substance use disorder depends on several factors.
+Including whether an addicted person needs to enter treatment as soon as possible for detoxification and rehabilitation to avoid a myriad of potential health problems.
+Some of which can be permanent.
 Although it’s essential to address potential stressors and co-occurring mental illnesses during the treatment process, it’s much easier to manage these factors when the addicted person is off the drug.

-A couple of different treatment options can alleviate the stress of facing withdrawal.
+A couple of different stress and addiction treatment options can alleviate the stress of facing withdrawal.
 First, for addiction to opioids such as heroin, Vicodin, and fentanyl, some medications can directly treat the disorder.